getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 span.finish();
 ```

-The span instances returned from the `Sentry.startSpan` or exposed in the `Sentry.startActiveSpan` callback should match the schema outlined above.

 The only methods that all SDKs are required to implement are `Sentry.startActiveSpan` and `Sentry.startSpan`.
 For languages that need it, they add an additional method for async callbacks: `Sentry.startActiveSpanAsync`.
 Other languages can also attach a suffix to the methods to indicate that the spans are being started from different sources, but these are language/framework/sdk dependent.